LaserDisc: History

-The first LaserDisc title marketed in North America was the MCA DiscoVision release of Jaws on December 15, 1978.
-The last title released in North America was Paramount's Bringing Out the Dead on October 3, 2000.
-A dozen or so more titles continued to be released in Japan until September 21, 2001, with the last Japanese movie released being the Hong Kong film Tokyo Raiders from Golden Harvest.
-The last known LD title is Onta Station vol. 1018, a karaoke disc released on March 21, 2007.
-Production of LaserDisc players continued until January 14, 2009, when Pioneer stopped making them.
+LaserDisc was largely supplanted by the DVD format by the early 2000s.
+The last LaserDisc title released in North America was Paramount's Bringing Out the Dead on October 3, 2000.
+In Japan, new titles continued to be released until September 21, 2001, with the final film being the Hong Kong action movie Tokyo Raiders from Golden Harvest.
+The last known LaserDisc release of any kind was Onta Station vol. 1018, a karaoke title issued exclusively in Japan on March 21, 2007.